Skip To Main Content

-Shelby Thompson is in her second year on the Utah State softball coaching staff as an assistant coach in 2026.
+Shelby Thompson joined the Utah State coaching staff as an assistant coach in 2025, then took over as interim head coach on March 17, 2026.

 During her first season on staff in 2025, Thompson helped lead the Aggies to one of their most successful campaigns in recent history as the team made its first-ever Mountain West Tournament appearance and first overall postseason qualification since 2017.
 Utah State boasted one of the nation's top offenses, ranking in the top-35 nationally in doubles per game (8th - 1.73), batting average (15th - .341), on-base percentage (16th - .429), slugging percentage (16th - .557), hits by pitch (20th - 50), RBIs per game (22nd - 6.13), scoring (24th - 6.54), hits (31st - 494) and home runs per game (32nd - 1.27).
 Additionally, the team set program records for batting average (.340), hits (493), runs (340), doubles (90), home runs (66), RBIs (319), total bases (807), slugging percentage (.557), walks (181) and on-base percentage (.428).